FOREX-Dollar resumes slide as stock markets tentatively pick up | Business

 FOREX-Dollar resumes slide as stock markets tentatively pick up

+Analysts said the encouraging data, coupled with bets on a more cautious tightening path by the Fed, was weakening the dollar.
+World share markets rose on Monday as easing COVID-19 restrictions and new stimulus in China helped sustain last week's rebound.

-The U.S. dollar resumed its backward slide on Monday as risk appetite across markets tentatively strengthened, supported by more encouraging economic data and bets that the Federal Reserve will tighten policy at a slower pace.
-The dollar index - which tracks the greenback against six major rivals - is on track for its first monthly drop in five, as the safe haven currency loses steam after a breakneck start to the year.
+The U.S. dollar resumed its slide on Monday as risk appetite across markets tentatively strengthened, supported by encouraging economic data and bets that the Federal Reserve will tighten policy at a slower pace.
+The dollar index - which tracks the greenback against six major rivals - is on track for its first monthly drop in five, as the safe-haven currency loses steam after a breakneck start to the year.

 Cryptocurrencies attempted a bounce but bitcoin, which rose 4%, is still pinned at around $30,000.